Operation Lone Star

 Operation Lone Star (OLS) is a joint operation between the Texas Department of Public Safety and the Texas Military Department along the Mexico–United States border in southern Texas.
 The operation started in 2021 and is ongoing.
 According to Texas governor Greg Abbott, the operation is intended to counter a rise in illegal immigration, the illegal drug trade, and human smuggling.
 Between fiscal year 2020 and fiscal year 2021, migrant apprehensions had risen 278% along the US–Mexico border.
-According to the governor's office, OLS has resulted in 513,700 migrant apprehensions, 44,000 criminal arrests (including 38,600 felony charges), and 489 million doses of fentanyl seized.
+According to The Center Square, OLS has resulted in 538,141 migrant apprehensions, 63,659 criminal arrests (including 51,091 felony charges), and 489 million doses of fentanyl seized.
 As of April 2022, OLS was spending approximately $2.5 million per week and was expected to cost approximately $2 billion per year.
 Approximately 10,000 National Guard members were deployed in support of OLS at the height of the operation, with around 6,000 deployed as of November 2022.
 One year after the start of Operation Lone Star, Texas saw a 9% increase in migrant encounters along its border with Mexico, compared to a 62% increase in Arizona, California, and New Mexico along their respective borders with Mexico.
-As of June 2024, the Department of Public Safety has estimated a 74% drop in illegal border crossings since the start of OLS.
+As of July 2024, the Department of Public Safety has estimated a 85% drop in illegal border crossings since the start of OLS.